disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

    ![](images/M04/M4-EX1-T1-S3-1.png)

-4. Set the **Security group** to **None (1)** , then enable **Dynamics 365 apps (2)** , and select **Save (3)**.
+4. Set the **Security group** to **None (1)**, then enable **Dynamics 365 apps (2)**, and select **Save (3)**.

    ![](images/M04/M4-EX1-T1-S4.png)

 5. Wait for the environment to be provisioned and marked as Ready.

-6. Once the environment has provisioned, select the circle next to **Managed Environment-<inject key="Deployment ID" enableCopy="false" />**.
+6. Once the environment has been provisioned, select the circle next to **Managed Environment-<inject key="Deployment ID" enableCopy="false" />**.

 7. Select the three dots to view all the ribbon options, then select **Enable managed environment** to start the configuration process for this environment.

    ![](images/M04/M4-EX1-T1-S7.png)

 8. Administrators seeking to create or edit managed environments must have the Global Administrator role, Power Platform Administrator role, or the Dynamics 365 admin Microsoft Entra ID    Directory role.
-Delegated admins, or Environment Admins will not be able to enable or edit managed environments.
-At the top of the panel that appears, the system informs you that a particular license is required in order to use the resources.
+Delegated admins or Environment Admins will not be able to enable or edit managed environments.
+At the top of the panel that appears, the system informs you that a particular license is required to use the resources.
 While an unmanaged environment will allow users to interact with resources freely, a managed environment prevents them from doing so if they do not have the correct license for the respective areas.
 To learn more about Managed Environment licensing, see [Licensing](https://nam10.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fpower-platform%2Fadmin%2Fmanaged-environment-licensing&data=05%7C01%7Cabhilash.r%40spektrasystems.com%7Cb66b4d860a32451dc5d308db9e70097d%7C6d7e0652b03d4ed2bf86f1999cecde17%7C0%7C0%7C638277976316671495%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=Kg6C6YSZI3XoOEQBG31SK5GDmoizIDP0XzYn67xfaY8%3D&reserved=0) and [Licensing overview for Microsoft Power Platform](https://nam10.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fpower-platform%2Fadmin%2Fpricing-billing-skus&data=05%7C01%7Cabhilash.r%40spektrasystems.com%7Cb66b4d860a32451dc5d308db9e70097d%7C6d7e0652b03d4ed2bf86f1999cecde17%7C0%7C0%7C638277976316671495%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=eRaW6iY%2FBo6V4wLptyfDFMObVLjKsEO%2BaOMHVGBA3GE%3D&reserved=0)”

     a.
 In Limit Sharing, choose **Exclude sharing with security group**s.
-Once this is enabled, you can restrict the users the app gets shared to.
+Once this is enabled, you can restrict the users the app gets shared.

     b.
 Select the **Limit individuals…** checkbox and set the limit number to **3**.